Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/how-to-return-values-from-actions.md

 Make sure you have the following prerequisites in place:

-* Setup Wire development environrmen, for details consult the [Get Started Guide](/docs/getting-started/install-dependencies.md).
+* Setup Wire development environrment, for details consult the [Get Started Guide](/docs/getting-started/install-dependencies.md).
 * A smart contract, let’s call it `smrtcontract`, which builds without error.
 * An action, let’s call it `checkwithrv`, from which you want to return a value of a user defined type `action_response`.